cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

   - [iii innovative][innovative]
   - [EBSCO Discovery Service][ebdiscovery]

-## ERM, the Electronic Resource Management System
+## ERMS, the Electronic Resource Management System

-ERM is an acronym for *electronic resource management system*.
+ERMS is an acronym for *electronic resource management system*.
 Its function is born from the need to manage a library's **digital assets**, for example, the licenses that a library has signed.
-In order to manage assets like licenses, the ERM can keep track of the signatories, the terms of the license/contracts, specific documents related to these processes, and more.
+In order to manage assets like licenses, the ERMS can keep track of the signatories, the terms of the license/contracts, specific documents related to these processes, and more.
-An ERM may or may not be integrated with a library's ILS software.
+An ERMS may or may not be integrated with a library's ILS software.
-But it's most likely part of a LSP solution.
+But it's most likely integrated in a LSP solution.
 The Alma LSP, for example, is a LSP that also provides [electronic resource management][almaerm].
+In short,
+a library that uses an ILS may also be using a separate ERMS product.
+However, many LSPs have built in
+ERMS functionality,
+thereby not requiring a second ERMS product.

 Like the ILS/LSP,
 ERM software is generally divided into modules